-Report on USA
+Narrative Report on USA

-USA is ranked at fifth position on the 2011 Financial Secrecy Index.
+USA is ranked at sixth position on the 2013 Financial Secrecy Index.
 This ranking is based on a combination of its secrecy score and a scale weighting based on its share of the global market for offshore financial services.

-USA has been assessed with 58 secrecy points out of a potential 100, which places them which places them in the mid range of the secrecy scale (see chart 1 below).
+USA has been assessed with 58 secrecy points out of a potential 100, which places them it in the lower mid-range of the secrecy scale (see chart 1).

-USA accounts for slightly over 21 per cent of the global market for offshore financial services, making it a huge player compared with other secrecy jurisdictions (see chart 2 below).
+USA accounts for over 22 per cent of the global market for offshore financial services, making it a huge player compared with other secrecy jurisdictions (see chart 2).